Analysis: Biden pushes agenda to show government can deliver

-WASHINGTON — When President Joe Biden proposed a massive expansion of federal services for Americans this year, he laid out lofty stakes — not only for his own presidential legacy but far beyond.
+WASHINGTON (AP) — When President Joe Biden proposed a massive expansion of federal services for Americans this year, he laid out lofty stakes — not only for his own presidential legacy but far beyond.

 The imperative, he said in an April address to Congress, is to show “that our government still works — and can deliver for the people.”